FeroxTL/django-migration-control/README.md

 ```
 They are the same and all your managers and function, that are in django, will continue working (Report bug if not).

 2. ```./manage.py makemigrations```.
-Thit will create new migration that maps django fields to components fields.
+It will create new migration that maps django fields to components fields.
 ```
 $./manage.py makemigrations --dry-run --verbosity=3
 Migrations for 'demo':